FYRE5480/FYRE-Programming-2015-2016/README.md

 Calibration Code [Side code to run to get camera angle for servo]

 High Goal Auto [Just auto that only shoots high goal]

+There is an up to date (before comp) version of this entire repo on Giselle's USB.